Architecture

 2. Get version of the local package if available.

-3. If local version is not set, proceed with remote one.
+3. If the local version is not set, proceed with the remote one.

-5. If local version is set and remote version is newer than local one, proceed with remote.
+4. If the local version is set and the remote version is newer than local one, proceed with remote.

 Core functions reference